lightning/bolts/02-peer-protocol.md

     buffer" can handle twice the current `feerate_per_kw` to ensure predictability between implementations.
   - if it is _not responsible_ for paying the Bitcoin fee:
-    - SHOULD NOT offer `amount_msat` if, once the remote node adds that HTLC to its commitment transaction, it cannot pay the fee for the updated local or remote transaction at the current `feerate_per_kw` while maintaining its channel reserve.
+    - MAY offer `amount_msat` where, once the remote node adds that HTLC to its commitment transaction, it goes below its channel reserve to pay the fee for the updated local or remote transaction at the current `feerate_per_kw`.
+The sending node should limit how much of the channel reserve can be used to pay the fee to ensure that the receiving node always has some funds at stake.
   - MUST offer `amount_msat` greater than 0.
   - MUST NOT offer `amount_msat` below the receiving node's `htlc_minimum_msat`
   - MUST set `cltv_expiry` less than 500000000.